hpc-cofc/documentation/using-the-hpc/scheduling-jobs/README.md

 # Run Calculations

+To run calculations on the cluster, users need to have
+ - the code they plan to run
+ - any input it requires
+ - a way to sub the code using a batch scheduler

 ## Managing Jobs

 HPC utilizes SLURM to manage jobs that users submit to various queues on a computer system.
 Each queue represents a group of resources with attributes necessary for the queue's jobs.
 You can see the list of queues that HPC has by typing `sinfo`. **stdmemq** is the default partition/queue.